 The Common Fear

-You think asking a question might make you sound unprepared or silly.
-So you keep it to yourself, hoping it will make sense later.
-But instead, you end up wasting time trying to figure things out alone.
+You believe that posing a question can make you sound undress or foolish.
+Better keep it a secret, in the hope that it will be clear enough later.
+Rather, you are wasting time trying to figure things out on your own.

 The Better Approach

 Planning feels safe.
 Doing feels risky.
-But real progress only happens when you take the leap and start doing.
+However, it is only when you jump and begin to act, that you start making any real progress.

 Why Action Wins

-You do not need everything to be perfect to begin.
+Everything does not have to be just perfect to start.
 Start messy.
 Start before you are ready.
-Research in Psychological Science shows that people who take action soon, even when unsure, learn and grow faster.
+The Psychological Studies indicate that when one acts immediately even under uncertainty, they learn and evolve more quickly.
 Launch a small project.
 Write your first draft.
-Learn by doing, not just by planning.
+Learn through action, as well as by design.

-Looking up to experts is great.
+It is wonderful to admire professionals.
 Comparing yourself to them?
 Not so much.

 The Confidence Killer